-KATE SPARGO - DIRECTOR Qualifications Bachelor of Laws (Hons), Bachelor of Arts, FAICD Tenure Geelong Football Club Limited Director appointed 1 May 2016 Experience Kate has been a Director and Member of the Finance & Audit Committee for six and a half years.
+KATE SPARGO - DIRECTOR QUALIFICATIONS BACHELOR OF LAWS (HONS).
+BACHELOR OF ARTS.
+FAICD Tenure Geelong Football Club Limited Director appointed 1 May 2016 Experience Kate has been a Director and Member of the Finance & Audit Committee for six and a half years.
 She has followed the Cats since working in the histopathology laboratory at Geelong Hospital.
 Kate is a director of CIMIC, Adairs, Sonic Healthcare and Sigma Healthcare.
 As a Director, she is working to achieve sustainable programs to enhance workplace physical and mental wellbeing.
 At the Cats, player wellbeing, on and off the field and post football, is a special interest along with the influence that AFLW is having and will continue to have within the culture of the Club.
 Her qualifications include Bachelor of Laws (Hons), Bachelor of Arts, FAICD.
 Other Responsibilities Chair of the Geelong Football Club Limited Finance & Audit Committee and Member of the Geelong Football Club Limited Remuneration Committee

-GRANT THOMAS MCCABE - DIRECTOR Qualifications B.Eng (Aerospace), MBA Tenure Geelong Football Club Limited Director appointed 9 May 2019 Experience Grant is a Managing Director and Senior Partner of global consulting firm, the Boston Consulting Group.
+GRANT THOMAS MCCABE - DIRECTOR OUALIFICATIONS B.ENG (AEROSPACE).
+MBA Tenure Geelong Football Club Limited Director appointed 9 May 2019 Experience Grant is a Managing Director and Senior Partner of global consulting firm, the Boston Consulting Group.
+He is the current Managing Partner for BCG in Australia and New Zealand that has offices in Melbourne, Sydney, Canberra, Perth, and Auckland.
 Grant grew up in Geelong, where his family still reside, and is a long-time member and supporter of the Club.
 Grant's areas of expertise include driving commercial growth within businesses, strategy, leadership development, identifying new markets and the use of technology to transform businesses.
 Grant has also supported our Club in a voluntary capacity in several important ways in recent years.
 He played an integral role in the Club's successful bid for an AFLW licence, leading the integration of women's football into the Club and Geelong region, and also used his overseas travel to assess issues that interest the Club.
 Grant brings a wealth of industry knowledge to the Club's Board.
 He was appointed by the AFL as independent chair of the AFL Industry Governance Committee for Player Development in 2017, and stepped out of that role at the beginning of 2020.
-He currently serves on the AFL Mental Health Steering Committee.
+He is also a former member of the AFL Mental Health Steering Committee.
 Other Responsibilities Chair of Geelong Football Club Limited Remuneration Committee

-JAMES ALEXANDER SUTHERLAND - DIRECTOR Qualifications B.Com, FCA, GAICD Tenure Geelong Football Club Limited Director appointed 21 October 2019 Experience James is the current CEO of Golf Australia, having commenced in that role in October 2020.
+JAMES ALEXANDER SUTHERLAND - DIRECTOR QUALIFICATIONS B.COM.
+FCA.
+GAICD Tenure Geelong Football Club Limited Director appointed 21 October 2019 Experience James is the current CEO of Golf Australia, having commenced in that role in October 2020.
 His career as a senior sports administrator includes 17 years as CEO of Cricket Australia.
-A qualified chartered accountant, James sits on a number of boards, including the ICC T20 World Cup 2022 and the advisory council to Sport Integrity Australia.
+A qualified chartered accountant, James sits on a number of boards, including the advisory council to Sport Integrity Australia.
 James is a member of the Champions of Change Coalition Sport and was the inaugural chair of COMPPS, the coalition of major Australian sports.
-Raised and schooled in Geelong, James is lifelong Cats supporter.
+Raised and schooled in Geelong, James is a lifelong Cats supporter.
 He is also a former first-class cricketer who has coached at both premier and state level.
 Other Responsibilities Member of Geelong Football Club Limited Finance & Audit Committee